New York City Fire Museum: History

 On November 17, 2015, the Board of Regents of the University of the State of New York granted an Absolute Charter to the New York City Fire Museum.
 On March 13, 2017, The Friends of the New York City Fire Department Collection, Inc. and the New York City Fire Museum merged, with the former being dissolved.

 Exhibits in the museum demonstrate the changes in firefighting practices from bucket brigades to carriages to engines.
 The evolution of the department itself, from volunteer firefighters to municipal fire departments is also covered.
 The museum also houses a special memorial to the 343 members of the FDNY who lost their lives in the September 11 attacks.
 This memorial includes artifacts recovered from the World Trade Center site, as well as a monument commemorating each firefighter who made the Supreme Sacrifice.

 The collection contains items that date back to the mid-17th century.
 As a result, the museum displays only 3% of its entire collection at any given time.

 Retired FDNY firefighters are often on hand to educate the public on firefighting history as well as to relate personal anecdotes.
 The museum is also active in fire safety and prevention education and has a mock apartment highlighting fire hazards for its kindergarten though 12th-grade programs.

 The New York City Fire Museum attracts approximately 40,000 visitors a year.
 Attendance at the museum spiked to 46,000 visitors in 2002 following the September 11 attacks, but and has since leveled off.

+In May 2024, the museum announced a temporary closure due to concerns about the building's structural integrity.